 After you've inserted all the components on the frame, then you can move to the final step of building your plasma speaker.
 Additionally, a shell or a project box protects individuals from an electrical shock when the speaker is in use.

 7.Final Testing of the Plasma Speaker

-The final examination of your plasma speakers are the last step.
+The final examination of your plasma speakers is the last step.
 After you have inserted all the components on the frame, now test it.
 Testing your plasma speaker lets you know whether the speaker functions or not.
 If the plasma speaker functions, then you can breathe a sigh of relief.
 But if it's not working, again, don't get frustrated.
 Just go back and check for a few things, such as: